 Option 2: Migrate into a GTM container and deploy GTM via GTG

 Move all your tags into a GTM container, then deploy GTM itself via GTG.
-This gives you control
+This gives you control over the load order since GTM will respect your CMP’s consent signals before firing tags.

 Option 3: Set up GTG manually

+Configure GTG manually (without one-click CDN injection) so you control the script import order.
 Ensure your CMP script loads and fires the consent default command before the GTG-served tag script.

 Why Advanced Consent Mode is recommended for GTG

-infrastructure — not your page.
-The only mechanism that is guaranteed to work in this scenario is
+When GTG is used with one-click CDN injection, the script load order is controlled by Google’s infrastructure — not your page.
+The only mechanism that is guaranteed to work in this scenario is Advanced Consent Mode, because:

 - The tag runs but restricts data collection until consent is received